-According to Rachel Barr, VP Sustainability at UBQ, Quantis has helped improve a key element of the company’s selling proposition by refining and validating the material’s sustainability proof-points and storyline.
+According to Rachel Barr, VP of Sustainability at UBQ, Quantis has helped improve a key element of the company’s selling proposition by refining and validating the material’s sustainability-proof points and storyline.
 She calls them “a true partner” and credits their expertise in environmental sustainability, storytelling, and communications for giving UBQ a clearer and easier way to help clients in their decision-making process.

 The Future of Climate Change Solutions Is Here

 As part of a global plastic waste recycling initiative, UBQ material provides the final link for a true circular value chain by producing useful thermoplastic out of landfill-diverted waste.
 We’re pleased and honoured that a respected sustainability consulting firm such as Quantis has designated UBQ material a “sustainable alternative in terms of climate change when compared to the current baseline treatment of waste.”
 To learn more about UBQ Material and how to introduce biobased materials into your manufacturing process, get in touch with us today.